-2 workers killed, 1 injured in Pennsylvania helicopter crash

-SMETHPORT, Pa.
-(AP) — A helicopter crash in northwestern Pennsylvania has killed two people and injured a third.
+Helicopter crashes, killing 2 workers stringing power lines

+A spokesman for Akron, Ohio-based FirstEnergy says the contractors were doing work on behalf of the power company but were not their employees.
+FirstEnergy is building a new, 15-mile project in McKean County.

+Doug Colafella says the two contractors worked for Akron-based J.W.
+Didado Electric.
+The pilot, whose condition has not been released, was working for High Line Helicopters.

 State police say the crash occurred around 5:25 p.m.
-Sunday near Smethport.
-Authorities believe the helicopter was hovering next to a power line while workers tethered to the helicopter performed maintenance on the lines.

-The two people killed in the crash were pronounced dead at the scene.
-The injured person was taken to a hospital, but further details on their condition have not been disclosed.

-The names of the three people and the company they were working for have not been released.
+Sunday near Smethport, about 150 miles (241 kilometers) northeast of Pittsburgh.

 Most Read Nation & World Stories